 - For each word in the vocabulary - 1.
 Decide the topology of all word HMMs - 2.
 Initialize HMM parameters - 3.
-For each utterance in the training corpus - Construct utterance HMM (include silence HMMs if needed) - Do a forward pass through the trellis to compute alphas at all nodes - Do a backward pass through the trellis to compute betas and gammas at all nodes - Accumulate sufficient statistics (numerators and denominators of reestimation equations) - 4.
+For each utterance in the training corpus - Construct utterance HMM (include silence HMMs if needed) - Do a forward pass through the trellis to compute alphas at all nodes - Do a backward pass through the trellis to compute betas and gammas at all nodes - Accumulate sufficient statistics (numerators and denominators of reestimation equations) for each state of each word - 4.
 Update all HMM parameters - 5.
 If not converged return to 3 - The training is performed jointly for all words